ArctosDB/documentation-wiki/_how_to/How-to-Assign-a-Barcode-to-an-Individual-Specimen.markdown

 ---
-title: How To Assign a Barcode to an Individual Cataloged Specimen Part
+title: How To Assign a Barcode to an Individual Part
 layout: default_toc
 author: Carla Cicero
 date: 2016-03-08